 The gravity of the situation sinks in and my head throbs.
 He notices me wavering and his tone shifts, becoming softer.
 “I am honestly very sorry this happened to you, Ryder.
 I wish you were never brought into this.
 But I can’t change that now; I can only do my best to look after you and make the best of a very bad experience.
 Let me try to right this wrong that has been done to you.
 Please.”

 Finally, I nod.
 Weighing my options, I realized I didn’t have any.
 I need this guy to send me back—I can’t do it on my own.
 And if there’s a chance that what he said is true about how people would react to discovering my true identity, I’d rather keep my head.
 Or Ziron’s head, since it’s the only one I have at the moment.

 So for the next two weeks, I agree to be Ziron Something.
 It occurs to me that I don’t even know the last name of the thief who has stolen my identity, and whose identity is now mine.

 Find out what happens next!

 Please click here to read the first story, Beyond Repair, from the UNMASKED SECRETS Anthology – available now for FREE download on Amazon, iBooks and Kobo!

-Please click here to get a peek inside the cover!
-Read the first chapter to find out how it all begins for Isabel.
-You can also read a teaser excerpt that's not available in the bookstore sample.
-But don't worry, the premonition in the teaser relates to the one in the prologue, and any spoilers have been removed!
+Please click here to get a peek inside the cover and read a teaser excerpt that's not available in the bookstore sample.
+(The premonition in the teaser relates to the one in the prologue, and any spoilers have been removed.)